 Before we can use the plugin to migrate Drupal to WordPress, you’ll need to locate a few specific parameters.
 These are your Drupal username, password, hostname, and database name and prefix.

-You should already know a couple of these, but you can find the rest by delving into you Drupal installation’s core files using an FTP client – we recommend FileZilla.
-Simply access your files using the client, and navigate to the site/default directory.
+You should already know a couple of these, but you can find the rest by delving into your Drupal installation’s core files using an FTP client – we recommend FileZilla.
+Simply access your files using the client and navigate to the site/default directory.
 There you’ll find a file called

 settings.php.
 Open it using your favorite text editor and locate all the parameters we specified earlier.